 Day 15 – 18: Peace and quietness at Inle Lake

 After a couple of days of hiking it is time to enjoy the refreshing peace and quietness of Inle Lake.
 As Inle Lake is situated completely in the hills temperatures here are a lot lower then in places like Bagan or Mandalay, making it a perfect escape from the warm summer heat.
 Rent a bicycle to cycle around the lake, take a boat ride across the lake to see the traditional fisherman or perhaps see more of Inle Lake’s local life my explore the floating villages and gardens.
 Inle Lake is the perfect location to relax and unwind from all the exploring.
 The best way to end a perfect day?
 Head to the Red Mountain Estate Vineyards & Winery to see the sun set over the Inle Lake with a delicious glass of wine in your hand.
-Be sure to plan a couple of days here to explore the surroundings and Inle Lake itself, as it could easily keep you busy for days.
+We would recommend spending at least 3 days at Inle Lake to explore the surroundings and Inle Lake itself.

 Where to stay in Inle Lake